 I generally consider insider ownership to be a good thing.
 However, on some occasions it makes it more difficult for other shareholders to hold the board accountable for decisions.

 Our most recent data indicates that insiders own less than 1% of Xcel Energy Inc..
-As it is a large company, we’d only expect insiders to own a small percentage of it.
-But it’s worth noting that they own US$78m worth of shares.
+It is a very large company, so it would be surprising to see insiders own a large proportion of the company.
+Though their holding amount to less than 1%, we can see that board members collectively own US$83m worth of shares (at current prices).
 It is good to see board members owning shares, but it might be worth checking if those insiders have been buying.

 General Public Ownership